Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/README.md

 ## Features

+- strfry and Neo4j integration
-- Generate personalized PageRank scores for Nostr users
+- personalized PageRank
-- Calculate network hops from you (degrees of separation)
+- distance from you by follows (ak hops)
-- WORK IN PROGRESS: Generate personalized GrapeRank scores
-- Publish personalized WoT scores as NIP-85 kind 30382 Trusted Assertion events
+- publish personalized WoT scores as NIP-85 kind 30382 Trusted Assertion events

-- Optimized for large-scale data processing (100,000+ events)
-- Performance monitoring and logging
+## Work in progress

+- personalized GrapeRank scores
+- GUI
+- make scores accessible through API (WoT DVM)

 ## Installation

-You first need to install strfry and Neo4j, following the instructions in the docs.
-Then install hasenpfeffr following instructions in the docs.

-WORK IN PROGRESS: refactoring the project to create a proper nodejs package structure.
+For now: follow instructions in the docs.
+Currently refactoring the project to create a proper nodejs package structure.

 ## License